How Depression And Weight Gain Are Often Related

 In response to stressful events, the body is known to secrete hormones to help regulate specific processes.

-One of the primary chemicals related to this is cortisol, which is released from the adrenal glands, can help keep blood pressure and glucose levels under control, and even treat inflammation.
-Cortisol does have a bad reputation, but it is not inherently harmful, and low levels of it can make you feel tired and weak.
+One of the primary chemicals related to this is cortisol, which is released from the adrenal glands, Low levels of it can make you feel tired and weak.
+Cortisol has a bad reputation, but it is not inherently harmful, It can help keep blood pressure and glucose levels under control, and even treat inflammation.

 However, when cortisol levels are too high, it can be problematic and lead to a variety of symptoms, including weight gain.